DMYomal/Improving-Revenue-Forecasting-for-High-Earning-Product-Mix/README.md

 Furthermore, the EDA and sentiment analysis of e-commerce data reveal discernible trends in sales and revenue, offering valuable insights for strategic decision-making.

-6.3 Significance for Business Strategy and Practical Applications in E-commerce
+<h3>Significance for Business Strategy and Practical Applications in E-commerce</h3>

 Undoubtedly, e-commerce has emerged as a superior alternative to traditional retail, prompting businesses to transition to digital platforms or maintain a hybrid presence.
 Utilizing time series